SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

 SafetyWing at a glance — The Nomad Insurance

-SafetyWing was founded in 2018 by a Norwegian team who themselves had spent years as nomads.
-The product is called Nomad Insurance and comes in two versions: Essential (pure travel health insurance, the focus of this article) and Complete (Full health insurance with routine care).
-Essential solves the classic use case of "worldwide insurance during long-term travel".
+SafetyWing was founded in 2018 by a Norwegian team who themselves spent years traveling as nomads.
+The product is called Nomad Insurance and comes in two versions: Essential (pure travel health insurance, the focus of this article) and Complete (comprehensive health insurance including routine care).
+Essential addresses the classic use case of "worldwide coverage during long-term travel.".

 Who SafetyWing is made for